bosch-buderus-wp/emsesp-mcp-server/README.md

 2. Open `Settings` in Claude Desktop
 3. Go to `Extensions` and drag the DXT file into the window
 4. Press `Install`
+5. Change the URL of your EMS-ESP gateway if necessary
+6. Close the window and start chatting with your heat pump 💬

 ### Manual installation

-Go to the settings file of your LLM Client, for instance, .vscode/mcp.json for Github Copilot, and add the following configuration:
+Go to the settings file of your LLM Client, for instance .vscode/mcp.json for Github Copilot, and add the following configuration:

 ```
 "emsesp": {